ninja33/ODH/README.md

 # Online Dictionary Helper (with Anki app support)

-Online Dictionary Helper is a chrome extension to show online dictionary content, which also supports flash-card making compatible with Anki  (with ankiconnect an Anki add-on installed).
+Online Dictionary Helper is a chrome extension to show online dictionary content, which also supports flash-card making compatible with Anki  (with **ankiconnect**, an Anki add-on, installed).

-What might set this extension apart is that the user can grab online dictionary content with his or her own script.

-## Background

-Reading is among the most important tasks for any dedicated language learner.
-I have written an English-Chinese learning/card-marking chrome extension - [Anki Dict Helper](https://github.com/ninja33/anki-dict-helper) in 2016, which was inspired by [readlang.com](http://readlang.com/) and [Foosoft/yomichan](https://github.com/FooSoft/yomichan).
-Here is how that extension works.
-Reading through a web page via Google Chrome or Firefox, the user can move the mouse cursor to any given word, press <kbd>shift</kbd> key.
-A pop-up window would subsquently show up with the word's En-Chinese dictionary definitions on display.
-It supports the making of an Anki flashcard note filling fields with **word**, **definition** and **context** (the sentence in its original web page context with the selected word included).
-In a word, it's a personalized  web vocabulary builder which also serves as a En-Ch dictionary.
+For the reason why comes this extension, you may check the detail [background](doc/background.md) if you are interested.

 ![Anki Notes](https://raw.githubusercontent.com/ninja33/ODH/master/doc/img/anki_640x400.png)

-## The idea

-That extension is running perfectly for English-Mandarin language learners.
-However, as the user base grows, I've got lots of requests, asking whether it's possible to add other dictionaries/support for more languages, at least for latin-alphabet-based language similar to English which could serve as the source language.

-Well, here goes the same reason as Foosoft/yomichan mentioned in his project [FAQ](https://github.com/FooSoft/yomichan#frequently-asked-questions) page.
-First off, I, a pure mortal/coder, have no knowledge of any foreign languages other than English.
-Second, it's almost mission impossible for just one man to get all those dictionary files, converting them to usable formats and then incorporating them in the chrome extension.

-Fortunately, we are at this great Internet age with increasing amounts of online resources.
-There are hundreds of thousands dictionaries online for searching.
-Therefore, any given user can just scrape the definition from online dictionary, leave word and sentence untouched, make it popup and make a note for Anki as usual.
-Basically, here is the idea.

-- Anki dict helper: popup window [word, **built-in definition**, sentence] --> Anki
-- Anki online dict helper: popup window [word, **online definition**, sentence] --> Anki

-The **online definition** part is run by customized javascript which could be written by you or your friend and hosted on Github.com.
+What might set this extension apart is that the users can grab online dictionary content with their own customized script.
+For development detail, please check the [development guide](doc/development.md)

 ## How to use